jayzheng98/jayzheng98.github.io/_projects/project2.md

 <div align="center"> <img alt="p2-5" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-3.jpg?raw=true" width="700px"> </div> <br>

 **2.** Each device(virtual machine) is equipped with "sensor" to generate environment data.
 In this project I choose [Sysmon](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon) as the data(log) sensor and use [Nxlog](https://nxlog.co/products/nxlog-enterprise-edition) to transmit data to [ELK](https://www.elastic.co/what-is/elasticsearch) search engine(3rd pic above)
- - Actually the deployment of the 3 tools mentioned above deserves 3 individual blogs to illustrate.
+ - Actually the deployment of the 3 tools mentioned above deserves an individual blog to illustrate.
 However, for now I don't have enough time to do so, I will roughly summarize the configuration of them here:
    - Sysmom(windows): please refer to this [repository](https://github.com/olafhartong/sysmon-modular/blob/master/sysmonconfig.xml)
    - Sysmon(linux): please refer to this [repository](https://github.com/microsoft/MSTIC-Sysmon/blob/main/linux/configs/main.xml)
    - Nxlog: The configuration files I wrote for windows and linux have been submitted to my [repository](https://github.com/jayzheng98/jayzheng98.github.io/tree/master/files)